den-wdi-2/intro-ruby/readme.md

 ### Preparation
 *Before this lesson, students should already be able to:*

-- Describe JavaScript data types
+- **Describe** JavaScript data types
-- Declare and use variables in JavaScript
+- **Declare** and **use** variables in JavaScript

 ## Intro (10 mins)

 Originally, the web was meant just as a place for documents – HTML pages that linked to each other, that was it.

 But as developers started creating more and more pages, and desiring more and more interactivity with those pages, we got to a point historically where we started writing code that created HTML for us.
-That was where the concept of web development frameworks came from, and undoubtedly one of the most prolific has been Ruby on Rails – one of the first frameworks to use the language of Ruby to build web applications.
+That was where the concept of web development frameworks came from, and undoubtedly one of the most prolific has been *Ruby on Rails* – one of the first frameworks to use the language of Ruby to build web applications.

-We're not going to jump right into Rails immediately, we're going to build up to it over the course of the next week, and make sure you have an understanding of the concepts that go into building it first.
+We're not going to jump right into Rails immediately, we're going to build up to it over the course of this week, and make sure you have an understanding of the concepts that go into building it first.

 But even before _that_, let's get our hands dirty with some straight **Ruby**.
-It's super readable and easy to get started with, you're gonna like it a lot.
+It's super readable and easy to get started with.
+You're gonna like it a lot.

 ### "Matz is Nice And So We Are Nice"
 Ruby was created by Yukihiro Matsumoto a.k.a.
 "Matz" in the mid-1990s.
 It is an object-oriented scripting language built on-top of C which Matz created to help programmers enjoy coding!